I edit journalism on Central America and the United States, across formats, audiences, and languages.

 - Tarmac of Tears: Back in Guatemala, Trump’s Deportees Weep

-Editing regional reporting
+Guiding regional reporting

 - Print: Central American Autocrats Seek to Erase University Autonomy — Leyrian Colón Santiago, August 2025